Measuring Weak-to-Strong Legibility of Reasoning Models: Methodology

-By taking the entropy of the distribution over first correct steps, we measure how evenly correctness gains are distributed.
-If a reasoning trace front-loads a correct answer or else sandbags by including many irrelevant steps before placing crucial logic at the end, the distribution will be peaked and SOTU will be low.
-Conversely, if correctness gains are spread evenly, SOTU will be high.
-This operationalizes the Uniform Information Density hypothesis \cite{weiCognitiveRegularizerLanguage2021}, an inductive bias for language modeling which posits that cognitive information channels should distribute information uniformly.
+Dividing by $\log |X|$ normalizes SOTU to $[0, 1]$ regardless of grid size, so it is reported as a percentage.
+By taking the entropy of the distribution over first-correct bins, we measure how evenly correctness gains are distributed across the trace.
+If a reasoning trace front-loads the answer or sandbags by placing crucial logic only at the very end, the distribution $h_{T,W}$ will be peaked and SOTU will be low.
+Conversely, if correctness gains are spread evenly across percentage bins, SOTU will be high.
+Traces where the student never answers correctly are excluded from $h_{T,W}$.

-\paragraph{Regression Rate.} We measure how often additional steps confuse rather than help by counting the number of times student accuracy decreases with additional reasoning steps:
+\textbf{Regression Rate.} RR measures how often additional steps \textit{confuse} rather than help.
+For each trace $p$ and student $W$, let $y_1, \ldots, y_K$ be the ordered sequence of correctness scores at the sampled step prefixes.
+The per-trace regression rate is:

-Lower RR indicates each step generally adds value, while high RR suggests inconsistent or confusing reasoning that is difficult for the student to follow.
-Unlike FOTU and SOTU, RR is a single, per-trace count rather than a continuous measure over the transfer utility curve; this allows us to measure local inconsistencies rather than global trends.
+Teacher-level RR is the mean of $\text{rr}(p, W)$ over correct traces, then averaged equally across students.
+Lower RR indicates each step generally adds value; high RR suggests the trace contains confusing or contradictory steps that intermittently cause the weak model to regress.